 Student Outreach: Reach out to SF State Financial Planning program

-We are always looking for volunteers in our committees especially to run EAF and Student Outreach programs.
+We are always looking for volunteers in our committees, particularly to participate in Student Outreach programs.